wbuchanan/researchRequestForm/README.md

 Still in progress, but this would be the route that would be used for internal requests for existing data/reports.

 ## District Sponsor
+This is a component used to have requestors identify program office staff at the district level to sponsor their research.
+This allows the data, research, and accountability office to avoid making unilateral decisions about research partnerships and gives more decision making power/authority to staff with the contextual knowledge/background needed to evaluate how well the project fits and aligns with existing efforts.

 ## Email
 Contains three fields: email type, username, and domain.
 End users can provide as many email addresses as they would like.